13 Dealing with Data

 Figure 13.6: Censoring for Time Until Death

 Sometimes, we just don’t see all the data there is to see.
-Censoring is a situation where the target variable is not fully observed.
-This is common in techniques where the target is the time to an event, like ‘death’, but the event has not yet occurred for some observations (thankfully!).
-Specifically this is called right censoring, and is the most common type of censoring, and depicted in the above plot, where several individuals are only observed to a certain age and were still alive at that time.
+Censoring is one situation where the target variable is not fully observed.
+This is common in techniques where the target is the ‘time to an event’, like death from a disease, but the event has not yet occurred for some observations in the data (thankfully!).
+Specifically this is called right censoring, and is the most common type of censoring, and depicted in Figure 13.6, where several individuals are only observed to a certain age and were still alive at that time.
 There is also left censoring, where the censoring happens from the other direction, and data before a certain point is unknown.
 Finally, there is interval censoring, where the event of interest occurs within some interval, but the exact value is unknown.

-Survival analysis8 is a common modeling technique in this situation, but you may also be able to keep things even more simple via something like tobit regression.
-In this model, you assume that the target is fully observed, but that the values are censored, and you model the probability of censoring.
-This is a common technique in econometrics, and can keep you in a traditional linear model context.
+Survival analysis10 is a common modeling technique in this situation, especially in fields informed by biostatistics, but you may also be able to keep things even more simple via something like tobit regression.
+In the tobit model, you assume that the target is fully observed, but that the values are censored, and you model the probability of censoring.
+This is a common technique in econometrics, and allows you to keep a traditional linear model context.

 Figure 13.7: Truncation